Searchresults

 In a feedback interview, you provide feedback to your student(s) about their achievements or behaviour.
 But how do you go about that in a manner that is at once high-quality and effective?
 This Education Tip focuses on

-the skills you need to have a good feedback interview, specific guidelines for … Read more -
+the skills you need to have a good feedback interview, … Read more -

 How to Incorporate Internationalisation into Your Study Programme